 Facebook Raffle Rules Template

 We’ve created an easy fill-in-the-blank template to help you create your Facebook Raffle rules.
 Keep in mind that this is just a guide, and you need to use a lawyer to make sure your rules comply with all applicable laws.

-This template is based off of a number of past Facebook raffles done by large companies and small ones - generally in North America.
+This template is based on a number of past Facebook raffles done by large companies and small ones - generally in North America.
 There may also be local regulations that this template does not discuss, but it’s a good place to begin.